 One of the wonderful things about the Obergoms Valley is the train line which runs along the valley with services throughout the day.
 Your ski pass includes free train travel making it very easy for you to opt out of any part of the day.
 If you are tired you just hop on the train!

-• This is a general statement with regard to luggage and is not specific to your trip.
-Please read on.
+This is a general statement with regard to luggage and is not specific to your trip.
+Firstly, luggage on wheels is a good idea as you may have to walk a short way to your accommodation or bedroom.

 Point to Point